 National Molasses Bar Day

-Occasionally we come across a holiday that covers a subject that we aren’t all that familiar with.
-Today, that holiday is National Molasses Bar Day and it’s observed on the 8th of February each year.
-Before we ran across this holiday we have never heard of a molasses bar — although we now know that it’s a delicacy that many people enjoy.
+Occasionally, we come across a holiday that covers a subject with which we aren’t all that familiar.
+Today, that holiday is National Molasses Bar Day, observed on the 8th of February each year.
+Before we came across this holiday, we had never heard of a molasses bar—although we now know that it’s a delicacy many people enjoy.

-After doing a little bit of research, and making our own molasses bars, we decided to go ahead and introduce them to the rest of the world through this holiday.
-Anyone and everyone who likes sweet treats are going to want to stick around for this one.
+After doing a little bit of research and making our own molasses bars, we decided to go ahead and introduce them to the rest of the world through this holiday.
+Anyone and everyone who likes sweet treats is going to want to stick around for this one.

 The History Of National Molasses Bar Day

 Although we don’t know the history behind National Molasses Bar Day or even the history behind molasses bars, we do know the history of molasses quite well.
-Molasses is a viscous substance that results in sugar beets or sugarcane being refined into sugar.
+Molasses is a viscous substance that results when sugar beets or sugarcane are refined into sugar.

 It’s a product that is used to make commercial brown sugar nowadays and has traditionally been used to make everything from dark rye bread to rum.
-The English word molasses comes fro the Portuguese word “melaco,” and that word is derived from the Latin word “mel,” which means honey.
+The English word “molasses” comes from the Portuguese word “melaco,” which is derived from the Latin word “mel,” meaning honey.

 Molasses was first exported to the United States from the West Indies to make rum.
 It would be the most popular sweetener in the U.S. up until the 1880s because it was cheaper than refined sugar.